 The final piece of a seamless world is automation.
 All of the above is great, but those systems still, to this day, always ask for permission from you before they do things.
 Imagine something like IFTTT for everything you do – not just on the web.
 In my example above, big data and the internet of things determine that I need gas.
 When it asks me “do you want to get gas now?” it could also ask “do this automatically from now on”.
 If you say yes, it will create and save a “recipe” so that when the same situation occurs, it will automatically perform the action.
 Imagine that now, all of these little decisions that you had to make are automatically taken care of for you.
 And if you ever change your mind, there will be an app to let you delete or revise the recipe.

 Have you had a chance to think about this world?
 It’s coming along faster than you think.
 Google announced consumer sales of Google Glass, another device which can help track anything and everything.
 Wearables are going stronger than ever, contributing more and more things to the internet of things, and more big data to chew on.
 Kickstarter had a huge quarter, mostly on hardware startups and internet of things products.
 All of this is coming together, and it’s probably past time to start thinking about it.

-What is your wearables strategy?
+What are your wearables strategy?
 How can you use beacons and other BLE devices in order to improve your customer’s experiences and your bottom line?
-Will you be stuck in the past while the rest of the world goes seamless?
+Will you be stuck in the past while the rest of the world goes seamlessly?